CristianBCandia/Landing-Page-html-css/README.md

  ### Download VS Code (Windows)

-* Click on this link -> <a href="https://code.visualstudio.com/download">vscode</a> to be redirected to the download page.
+* Click on this link -> <a href="https://code.visualstudio.com/download" target="_blank">vscode</a> to be redirected to the download page.

-* Select the download option for windows according to the number of bits on your processor, 64-bit or 32-bit (<a href="https://www.techtudo.com.br/dicas-e-tutoriais/noticia/2014/08/como-saber-se-o-processador-do-seu-pc-windows-e-de-32-bits-ou-de-64-bits.html">
+* Select the download option for windows according to the number of bits on your processor, 64-bit or 32-bit (<a href="https://www.techtudo.com.br/dicas-e-tutoriais/noticia/2014/08/como-saber-se-o-processador-do-seu-pc-windows-e-de-32-bits-ou-de-64-bits.html"  target="_blank">
 know how many bits your processor has</a> ).

 * Click the green "code" button as the follow image instructs.